Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Related Work

+Solving partial differential equations has been considered a classical machine learning problem, given its scientific significance, with task-specific models proposed including the physics-informed neural network \citep[PINN;][]{pinn}, Fourier neural operator \citep[FNO;][]{fno}.
+In recent years, foundational PDE models like PDE-FM \citep{soares2026towards}, POSEIDON \citep{herde2024poseidon}, Walrus \citep{mccabe2025walruscrossdomainfoundationmodel}, and UNISOLVER \citep{zhou2025unisolver} have been introduced.
+All of these approaches focus on custom-built machine learning solutions to solve PDEs.

-Some work has even used LLMs to generate code \citep{li2025codepde} to simulate the data modeled by certain PDEs, as proposed in \citet{takamoto2022pdebench}.
-In contrast, we use cross-modal adaptation of LLMs to solve these tasks, similar to \citet{shen2023cross}, and \citet{shen2024ups}.
-This data consists of time series predictions of continuous observations over a space domain, similar to other scientific ML data such as Satellite \citep{petitjean2012satellite} and MegaFlow2D \citep{10.1145/3576914.3587552}, which our PDE-focused work could also be relevant to.
+In contrast, other approaches try to leverage other types of machine learning models (such as large language models) to enhance analytical PDE approximations \citep{bhatnagar2025equations}, find the analytical solution to differential equations \citep{surkov2024application,zakharov2025agdes,xiao2026llm4fluid}.
+Some work has even used LLMs to generate code \citep{li2025codepde} to simulate the data modeled by certain PDEs, as proposed in \citet{takamoto2022pdebench}, while other work uses in-context learning to simply prompt LLMs for PDE simulation tasks \citep{bao2026texttrained} Our work differs from the above by using cross-modal adaptation of LLMs to solve these tasks, similar to \citet{shen2023cross} and \citet{shen2024ups}.
+This data consists of time series predictions of continuous observations over a space domain, similar to other scientific machine learning data such as Satellite \citep{petitjean2012satellite} and MegaFlow2D \citep{10.1145/3576914.3587552}, which our PDE-focused work could also be relevant to.